raajjefonts/raajjefonts.github.io/README.md

 # raajjefonts.github.io
-(Under Development)

-Maldivian Fonts Repository - the only Maldivian fonts repository you will need
+A Maldivian fonts repository which puts Maldivian fonts developed by aspiring individuals and groups into a single place.

 by <a href="https://saaiqsas.github.io">saaiqSAS</a>